AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 Avoid many small files!
 Use a few big ones instead. (we have a :doc:`dedicated page <../usage/smallfiles>` on the matter)

 Available data storage options
 ------------------------------

+Each storage location has different sizes, speed, types of backups, and availability.
+You need to balance between these.

 .. include:: ../ref/storage.rst